nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Notes about the command format (Unix Command Syntax):**

 - Flags will be used to specify different options for the commands.
 For example, the `-sid` flag can be used to specify a student's student ID.
 - Parameters can be in any order.e.g. if the command specifies `-n NAME -sid STUDENT_ID`, `-sid STUDENT_ID -n NAME`is also acceptable.
-- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `-n Allard -n Xian Yi` , only `-n Xian Yi` will be taken.
+- If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `-n Allard -n Xian Yi` , only `-n Xian Yi` will be taken.
 - Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `purge`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.

 ### <a name="view-sample-data"></a>1.
 View sample data